stairf/gopl/README.txt

 that option.
 If no `init' value is specified, the result is undefined.

 The character '-' in long names is replaced by '_' in C names.

+If $config{'prefix'} is set, this value is used instead of the default "opt" prefix.
+In that case the function names do not start with "opt" but with the value of $config{'prefix'}.
+This can be used to implement more than one option parser.

 === 4. command line interface ===